Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Improvement: Gtag does not need anonymize ip, as this is the default
 * Improvement: company country in impressum
 * Improvement: cache queries for front-end to prevent duplicate queries
+* Fix: update Pixel your site integration to 6.0 structure
 * Fix: link for white listing documentation, props @scheinercc
 * Fix: Open StreetMaps / OSM plugin integration
 * Fix: updated all statistics integrations